-Last reviewed: September 2023 Next review date: September 2024 Responsibility: Deputy Head (Academic) Head of EAL Governance: Education Committee: Approved 06/10/23
+Last reviewed: September 2024

+Next review date: September 2025

+Responsibility: Deputy Head (Academic)

+Governance: Education Committee

 PREP SCHOOL

 Introduction

 In recognition of internationalism and to ensure equality of access across the curriculum, Plymouth College is committed to providing a quality education in English for all EAL pupils.
 EAL children are defined as those who have a first / home language other than English and who are in the process of learning and using English as an additional language.